Are Burglary, Theft And Robbery The Same?

 Contact Me Today

 Whether you face a burglary, theft or robbery charge, you need a lawyer who will advocate for your rights aggressively in your criminal defense.
-Call me today at The Bailey Firm in Newark or New Brunswick at 973-854-9478 or use the online contact form to schedule a free attorney consultation about your case.
+Call me today at The Bailey Firm in Middlesex or New Brunswick at 973-854-9478 or use the online contact form to schedule a free attorney consultation about your case.